Package insert / prescribing information

 Levocarnitine was not bound to plasma protein or albumin when tested at any concentration or with any species including the human.9

 In a pharmacokinetic study where five normal adult male volunteers received an oral dose of [3H-methyl]-L-carnitine following 15 days of a high carnitine diet and additional carnitine supplement, 58 to 65% of the administered radioactive dose was recovered in the urine and feces in 5 to 11 days.
-Maximum concentration of [3H-methyl]-Lcarnitine in serum occurred from 2.0 to 4.5 hr after drug administration.
+The maximum concentration of [3H-methyl]-L-carnitine in serum occurred from 2 to 4.5 hours after drug administration.
 Major metabolites found were trimethylamine N-oxide, primarily in urine (8% to 49% of the administered dose) and [3H]-γ-butyrobetaine, primarily in feces (0.44% to 45% of the administered dose).
 Urinary excretion of levocarnitine was about 4 to 8% of the dose.
 Fecal excretion of total carnitine was less than 1% of the administered dose.10

-Levocarnitine Oral Solution USP is for oral/internal use only.
+Levocarnitine Oral Solution is for oral/internal use only.

 Not for parenteral use.

 Gastrointestinal reactions may result from a too rapid consumption of carnitine.
-Levocarnitine Oral Solution USP may be consumed alone, or dissolved in drinks or other liquid foods to reduce taste fatigue.
-It should be consumed slowly and doses should be spaced evenly throughout the day to maximize tolerance.
+Levocarnitine Oral Solution may be consumed alone, or dissolved in drinks or other liquid foods to reduce taste fatigue.
+They should be consumed slowly and doses should be spaced evenly throughout the day to maximize tolerance.